GallowayLabMIT/protocols/docs/protocols/in_vitro_transcription/circRNA_synthesis.rst

 1. Thaw the necessary kit components, gently invert to mix, and microfuge to collect solutions to tube bottoms.

 .. note::
-  Thaw reaction buffer, DTT, and dNTPs, and CleanCap at room temp, then make a master mix of 11 µL per tube.
+  Thaw reaction buffer, DTT, and dNTPs at room temp, then make a master mix of 11 µL per tube.
 Then add template, water, and enzymes separately.

 2. Assemble the IVT reaction at room temperature in the following order (total volume = 20 µL):